Author:

 b.
 A generation of new musicians has developed.

-Received and planned support of State and local government institutions.
+The received and planned support of state and local government institutions.

-• In these five years there have been 3 cooperation agreements with the Latvian National Cultural Centre, which has financed various events, album publishing, book publishing, purchase of musical instruments, total funding OF EUR 30000,00.
+• In these five years, there have been 3 cooperation agreements with the Latvian National Culture Centre, which has financed various events, album release, book publishing, purchase of musical instruments with a total funding of EUR 30000,00.

-the CKF finances the activities of the association in support OF professional NGOs.
-There have been two projects supported BY THE CKF, which finance those organisations that maintain the value of intangible heritage, which is included in the national list, total funding OF EUR 44435,00.
+The Latvian State Culture Capital Foundation finances the activities of the society as part of its support of professional NGOs.
+There have been two projects supported by the SCCF, which finances those organisations that maintain intangible heritage values that are included in the national list, total funding OF EUR 44435,00.

-in addition to both THE VKF and THE LAD LEADER projects, we have implemented more than 20 projects during these years, with a total funding of more than EUR 150000,00.
+in addition to both the SCCF and the LAD LEADER projects, we have implemented more than 20 projects during these years, with a total funding of more than EUR 150000,00.

-• The State Investment Plan supports the project “development of municipal infrastructure” by improving the efficiency of services in “river culture” “within which the building of the“ river ”of the intangible cultural heritage centre will be fully reconstructed and restored, in addition to the creation of a modern exhibition hall and a museum fund space conforming to all requirements.
+• The State Investment Plan supports the project “Development of municipal infrastructure by improving the efficiency of services in the Upīte cultural space" within which the building of the intangible cultural heritage centre "Upīte" will be fully reconstructed and restored, in addition to the creation of a modern exhibition hall and a museum fund space conforming to all requirements.
 Total funding 900000,00EUR.

-in the future, we will also be able to collaborate with the prize council, LNKC, VKKF, LAD LEADER, EU LAT-LIT Interreg programmes.
+in the future, we will also be able to collaborate with the Balvi county council, LNKC, SCCF, LAD LEADER, EU LAT-LIT Interreg programmes.

-• great expectations of the historical land law and its Council, with both financial and moral support.
+• we place great expectations on the historical land law and its council, expecting both financial and moral support.

 Continuity/Development